Druckansicht der Internetadresse:

 Publications

-An overview of the publications can be found here.
+An overview of the publications can be found under the tab "Publications".

-“Gender Peer Effects, Non-Cognitive Skills and Marriage Market Outcomes: Evidence from Single-Sex Schools in the UK” (with Lina Cardona), NBER conference paper 2017 and CRC DP 213, 2020.
+Interview in the BBC Radio Show “Bringing up Britain” about the research paper “Gender Peer Effects, Non-Cognitive Skills and Marriage Market Outcomes: Evidence from Single-Sex Schools in the UK” (with Lina Cardona), CRC DP 231/2020.

 Kaufmann